CensoredUsername/unrpyc/README.md

                         useful when comparing dumps from different versions of Ren'Py.
 It should only be used if necessary, since it will cause loss of information such as line numbers.
-  --init-offset         Attempt to guess when init offset statements were used
+  --no-init-offset      By default, unrpyc attempt to guess when init offset
-                        and insert them.
-This is always safe to enable if the game's Ren'Py version supports init offset statements, and the generated code is exactly equivalent, only less cluttered.
+                        statements were used and insert them.
+This is always safe to do for ren'py 8, but as it is based on a heuristic it can be disabled.
+                        The generated code is exactly equivalent, only slightly more cluttered.
   --try-harder          Tries some workarounds against common obfuscation
                         methods.
 This is a lot slower.
   --register-sl-displayable SL_CUSTOM_NAMES [SL_CUSTOM_NAMES ...]